JeffRubin/Udacity-AutonomousFlightND-Estimation/readme.md

 Note that for calculation, sample standard deviation was used (denominator: n-1) instead of population standard deviation (denominator: n) since the underlying data was sampled and since the sample standard deviation is more conservative (larger standard deviation).

+To determine the following values, implemented the equation above in Excel.
+Note that Excel's STDEV.S was not used; the equation above was implemented without using any of Excel's built-in statistics functions.

 Calculated values:
 * MeasuredStdDev_GPSPosXY = 0.714619
 * MeasuredStdDev_AccelXY = 0.489301